 You’re going to find many intriguing options.
 This could lead to a complicated decision-making process, but don’t fret; you can’t go wrong no matter which option you choose.

-Explore Ancient Nessebar
+1. Explore The Ancient City Of Nessebar

-Visit The Rila Monastery
+2. Visit The Rila Monastery

-The Rila Monastery is a World Heritage Site with a mountain backdrop.
+The Rila Monastery is a UNESCO World Heritage Site with a mountain backdrop.
 Many visitors say this is the cleanest air you will ever breathe in your life.
 That fact alone should make this an alluring option.

 When visiting the Rila Monastery, you can take a guided tour and learn about the region’s history.
+The best things to see are the galleries, the old kitchen, the collection of weapons, and art from different eras.
 You can also see it alone and lose yourself in its magnificence.
-The best things to see are the galleries, the old kitchen, the collection of weapons, and art from different eras.

-Admire The Saint Alexander Nevski Cathedral
+3. Admire The St. Alexander Nevski Cathedral

-Go Scuba Diving
+4. Go Scuba Diving

-See The Shumen Monument
+5. See The Shumen Monument